 2014 was the 60th Anniversary of the Canberra Speleological Society Incorporated !!

-About the CSSAlthough not large by world standards the caves near the ACT often exhibit beautiful decoration, contain unusual speleological features and provide a habitat for cave dwelling bats and other fauna.
+Although not large by world standards the caves near the Australian Capital Territory often exhibit beautiful decoration, contain unusual speleological features and provide a habitat for cave dwelling bats and other fauna.
 They also provide a source of recreation and research for members of the Canberra Speleological Society Inc. (CSS) which was formed in 1954.
-More indepth information about the club can be found on the History page with photos and text detailing the club's history and achievements.

-Though there are a number of publicly accessible caves near Canberra catering for all ages and ability, caving is not typically an easy stroll through an underground passage.
-It may and usually does involve getting extremely dirty as you crawl and squeeze your way through tight passages, swim in underground river systems, abseil/prussik or ladder down/up cave shafts, or climb about.
-Your efforts are often rewarded with the sight of fantastically shaped passages and cave decoration such as stalactites, stalagmites, helictites, rimstone pools, shawls and flowstone, which few eyes have set on before.
+Though there are a number of publicly accessible caves near Canberra catering for all ages and ability, wild caving is not typically an easy stroll through an underground passage.
+It may and usually does involve getting extremely muddy or dusty as you crawl and squeeze your way through tight passages, swim in underground river systems, abseil/prussik or ladder down/up cave shafts, or climb about.
+Your efforts might be rewarded with the sight of fantastically shaped passages and cave decoration such as stalactites, stalagmites, helictites, rimstone pools, shawls and flowstone, which few eyes have set on before.
 Not to mention the thrill and excitement of possibly discovering a new cave or exploring a passage where nobody has been before - even today new discoveries are being made in local regions.